How to Summarize YouTube Videos With AI — Plus Tips for Using Transcripts With ChatGPT

 Copy Transcript for Other Uses

 The one-click copy isn’t just for AI tools.
-Copied transcripts are useful for:
+Copied transcripts come in handy for:

 Built-in AI SummaryChatGPT with Transcript